ONCHAN SCHOOL

 My Independence

 Our curriculum places a heavy focus on life skills and independence, with the long-term aim of equipping learners with the skills to be as independent as possible as an adult.
 This work begins when the child starts in reception.
 Key areas are dressing, shopping, cooking, handling money, road safety, travelling on public transport and hygiene.
 Dressing is practised following swimming lessons, and learners are encouraged to dress themselves.
-We also encourage learners to make their own decisions, for example, deciding on whether to wear a coat based on the weather.
+We support learners to make their own decisions, for example, deciding on whether to wear a coat based on the weather.
 Children learn to make their own shopping lists from recipes and go to the shops to buy the ingredients.
 They practise key cooking skills such as pouring, measuring, chopping and mixing.
 Children learn kitchen safety rules, hygiene and how to clean up.
 Road safety is taught every time we leave the school environment, and older children learn how to travel on a public bus, from how to stop the bus, to buying a ticket and finding a seat.
 All these skills combine to provide each child with the best opportunity for fulfilling their potential and having a positive adulthood.

 My Communication